Frank Wall (steamboat engineer): Early years in Ireland

-Francis Xavier Wall was born on January 4, 1810, in County Londonderry in modern-day Northern Ireland to Michael Walls and Margaret McKee.
+Francis Xavier Wall was born on January 4, 1810, in County Londonderry, Ireland to Michael Walls and Margaret McKee.

 Emigration

 He emigrated to America with his mother in 1822.
 His father went in 1810.
 He early left his father's home near Pittsburgh and worked on railroads and on the Pennsylvania Canal.
 His first job at the age of 18 was as a teamster for the Pennsylvania Railroad Company.

 Steamboat engineer

 He had a natural inclination for mechanics and turned his efforts to engine making until obtaining a position as an engineer on steamboats on the Mississippi River.
 He would go from Pittsburgh to New Orleans and the Gulf of Mexico, also traversing the Chattahoochee and Apalachicola Rivers of Georgia and Florida, including during the Seminole Wars.
 He served in this capacity seventeen or eighteen years.

 Marriage

 Wall was married to Catherine Agnes Kelly of Columbus, Georgia, about 1846.
 Her family came from Dungannon in County Tyrone.